After following this module, the student will be able to:

-- To extract biological signals from the human body that can be used to control a robot. (application and synthesis)
+- Extract biological signals from the human body that can be used to control a robot. (application and synthesis)

 Robotics is the branch of technology that deals with the design, fabrication, operation, and application of robots, as well as computer systems for their control, sensory feedback, and information processing.
 These technologies deal with automated machines that can take the place of humans in dangerous environments or manufacturing processes, or resemble humans in appearance, behavior, or cognition.
 Worldwide scientific and industrial demand for skilled engineers with advanced systems and control knowledge of robotic systems that can apply this knowledge in biomedical or general high-tech systems is strongly increasing.

-The elective module BioRobotics applies high-tech systems &control knowledge of robotic design and fabrication to the biomedical interaction with the human body, and thereby combines a vast number of disciplines.
+The elective module BioRobotics applies high-tech systems & control knowledge of robotic design and fabrication to the biomedical interaction with the human body, and thereby combines a vast number of disciplines.
 During the module, a robot has to be built that interacts with the human body to improve the quality of life for the individual with a movement disorder.
-To enhance student motivation and participation, such an individual will be invited to participate in the project and to grade the final results.

 Much of the interdisciplinary material and skills required in this module is new to most students, but with the help of an experienced and motivated staff, the results they have been achieving since 2013 are truly amazing.